protocol/research-website/content/authors/tom-mellan/_index.md

 Tom is passionate about Bayesian statistics, interdisciplinary collaboration, and using math and computers to study humanity’s most interesting questions.

-Tom has research experience computational physics and chemistry, and he has worked at Imperial College on modelling infectious diseases from both from the policy-decision perspective and the fundamentals, e.g. stochastic processes with competitively-interacting dynamics.
+Tom's academic background is in theoretical physics and computational chemistry.
+He applied insights from these fields to his work at Imperial College modelling infectious diseases,  merging the policy-decision perspective with the fundamental questions of understanding stochastic processes with competitively-interacting dynamics.